 Some variables are easy to identify.
 Shopping habits around holidays and during a recession, if not accounted for, may cause you to draw incorrect conclusions about sales data.
 Your results will be most reliable if you can focus reports in a way that eliminates as many variables as possible.

 The biggest way to avoid mistakes in sales analysis is having the right software.
-Sales force automation is a necessary tool for successful sales teams today because it provides the insight you need to make data-driven decisions.
+Salesforce analytics are a necessary tool for successful sales teams today because it provides the insight you need to make data-driven decisions.
+Salesvue makes it easy to get reports are easy to read and interpret to translate numbers into actionable data.

-If you’re interested in learning more about how our sales force automation solution can help you, watch out video and request a demo today.
+If you're interested in learning more about how our Salesforce analytics features can help you, request a demo today.